lvfengchi/livox_laser_simulation/README.md

 - ros_topic: scan // topic in ros
 - samples: 24000  // number of points in each scan loop
 - downsample: 1 // we can increment this para to decrease the consumption

+###This repository is now maintained by CaoMing(https://github.com/EpsAvlc) and LvFengchi.
+Its appreciate with the help of Caoming!